Polyneue/hero-patterns-scss/README.md

 | `$fill`    | `String` | Hex, RGB, or HSL values.                    |
 | `$opacity` | `Number` | `0.0` through `1.0`.
 Default is `1.0`.      |

 **Notes:**
 For a list of patterns see [Hero Patterns](http://www.heropatterns.com/).
 To conform to sass variable requirements, the pattern names are not a 1:1 match.
+You can see the full list of variable names [here](https://github.com/polyneue/hero-patterns-scss/blob/master/dist/patterns/index.scss).

 Below are some examples of converting a pattern name to the Sass variable equivalent.

 * **4 Point Star:** `$four-point-stars`.
 * **I Like Food:** `$i-like-food`.